 One of the first things you’ll want to think about is how you’ll drive your car into the garage, using a main or side door.
-If you’re planning to use the main door of the shipping container, check that your car fits.
+If you’re planning to use the main door of the unit, check that your car fits.
 It can be a tight squeeze, especially when reversing, so don’t make this too difficult for yourself.

-If you’re concerned about security, then you may also consider adding CCTV, lighting, and a strong lock to your container.
+If you’re concerned about security, then you may also consider adding CCTV, lighting, and a strong lock to your unit.
 This can protect your car or the equipment that you store in your garage; some owners even use fake cameras as a cheaper deterrent.

 Planning on painting or working with solvents in your garage?
 Adequate ventilation is essential when you’re working with these fumes.
 You can add windows or extractor fans to reduce the risk of breathing in these chemicals.

-Depending on your budget, you could go with a simple small garage, or create an entirely bespoke building from numerous containers.
+Depending on your budget, you could go with a simple small garage, or create an entirely bespoke building from numerous boxes.
 Check with your local authority to find out what’s permitted on your land without permission; if you’d like a larger garage then you’re more likely to require permission.

 Prepping the Ground

 A concrete slab is generally recommended for a standard unit and a garage is no different.
 To prevent subsidence, you’ll need a strong foundation of concrete otherwise your unit may start to slide.
 As you’ll be storing heavy vehicles in your garage, proper preparation is an absolute must!

 Running electrical and plumbing elements to the garage should also be undertaken at this stage.
 If you’re undertaking maintenance on the car or want to use the garage for woodworking, then you’ll need power.
 Some owners prefer to use a generator if their power needs are low; this is more than powerful enough to power a light and a few utilities.